Everything You Always Wanted to Know about Jeffrey Earnhardt

 The name Earnhardt will always be linked to NASCAR.
 No one knows that better than Dale Earnhardt’s grandson, Jeffrey Earnhardt.
 It’s a legacy that comes with advantages and expectations.
 It can also overpower anyone standing in its shadow.

-I sat down with Jeffrey this past weekend to learn more about the driver with the famous last name.
+I sat down with Earnhardt this past weekend to learn more about the driver with the famous last name.
 We talked about everything from racing to hunting to family to glitter tattoos.

-Jeffrey will run a full time schedule this year in the NASCAR Nationwide Series with Go Green Racing.
+He will run a full-time schedule this year in the NASCAR Nationwide Series with Go Green Racing.
 When I asked him about his goals for the season, he answered without hesitation.

 He doesn’t expect it to be easy but he’s confident that he is with the right team and is determined to make the most of the opportunity.

 “I know the first half of the year is probably going to be tough,” Earnhardt said.
 “With a new crew chief and new team, there’s a connection that’s got to build there.
 But I think after the first couple of races, everything will start to click and we’ll get the chemistry going to where we’re having consistent runs every weekend and finishing in the top 15.”